Ghostland: Plot

 During an episode, Beth finds Vera in chains, made up to look like a doll.
-Pauline calls an ambulance and tells Beth not to listen to Vera.
+Colleen calls an ambulance and tells Beth not to listen to Vera.
 Beth falls asleep and is captured by the Candy Truck Woman.
 She awakens to discover bruises all over her face, and finds Vera also visibly injured in the basement.
 Beth blames her for both of their wounds.
-Vera implores her sister face the truth, whereupon is revealed that the Candy Truck Woman actually killed Pauline that night - Beth and Vera are still teenagers being held captive in Clarisse's house, and Beth's entire adult life has been a hallucination.
+Vera implores her sister face the truth, whereupon is revealed that the Candy Truck Woman actually killed Colleen that night - Beth and Vera are still teenagers being held captive in Clarisse's house, and Beth's entire adult life has been a hallucination.

 The Candy Truck Woman dresses Beth like a doll and leaves her in a room littered with dolls, which the Fat Man molests and breaks.
 When he attacks Beth, she fights back and flees.
 She frees Vera and they escape the house.
 They make it to a road where two state troopers help them, reporting the incident to dispatch.
 However, both are gunned down by the Candy Truck Woman, who recaptures the girls.

 Beth mentally retreats to her adulthood fantasy.
 At a cocktail party, she meets her idol, H.P.
 Lovecraft, who tells her that her novel is a masterpiece.
 Beth sees Vera screaming for help, and decides to return to rescue her.
 She escapes from the Fat Man and violently confronts the Candy Truck Woman.
 Another state trooper arrives in time to gun down both the Fat Man and the Candy Truck Woman.
 After authorities arrive, Beth sees a vision of her mother waving at them from the house as she and Vera are taken to a hospital.